gvnadir/gvnadir/README.md

 Hi 👋 My name is Gianluca
 =========================

-Frontend Developer | Cybersecurity enthusiast
+I'm a Frontend Developer and a Cybersecurity enthusiast
 ------------------

 4+ years of experience as a developer and now getting interested in cybersecurity.